In these uncertain times, Rosemary Jay offers her expert view on one of the crucial post-Brexit issues. It is a long read but worth it.

 Interesting times indeed!

 Rosemary Jay is a consultant senior attorney with Hunton & Williams and a freelance trainer in data protection.
 Rosemary is the author of Sweet & Maxwell's Data Protection Law & Practice, now in its fourth edition, A Guide to the General Data Protection Regulation, published in 2017, and a contributing editor to The White Book.
-She is a Fellow of the British Computer Society and writes and lecturers widely on data protection matters.
+She is a Fellow of the British Computer Society and writes and lectures widely on data protection matters.
 She would like to thank Graham Smith of Bird & Bird for his valuable input to this piece.

 The views expressed in this article are those of the author and do not represent the views of Hunton & Williams.